-Table 3.2: Housing Allocation Sites (including large sites with current planning permission in grey shading, which are counted in the existing supply) with approximate phasing and estimated supply
+Table 3.7 - Housing Allocation Sites (including large sites with current planning permission in grey shading, which are counted in the existing supply) with approximate phasing and estimated supply (including large sites with current planning permission in grey shading, which are counted in supply from extant permissions)

-Location Housing Approximate phasing Employ- Strategic Policy Supply 2011-16 2016-21 2021-26 2026-31 ment land Allocation Ref WEYMOUTH Weymouth Town Centre 400+ ightharpoons ⇒ \Rightarrow (possible) ✓ WEY1 Markham and Little Francis 320 仓 \Rightarrow (possible) ✓ WEY10 Land south of Louviers Road 100 \Rightarrow ⇧ ✓ WEY11 Land at Wey Valley 400 \Rightarrow ⇒ (minimal) ✓ WEY12 The Old Rectory, Lorton Lane 30 \Rightarrow WEY13 Littlemoor Urban Extension (part) 150 \Rightarrow \Rightarrow ✓ ✓ LITT1 PORTLAND Osprey Quay 35 \Rightarrow ✓ PORT2 Former Hardy Complex 384 \Rightarrow ⇒ ⇒ ✓ PORT3 Weymouth and Portland - NEW 1,300 \Rightarrow \Rightarrow ⇒ ✓ ✓ CHICKERELL Putton Lane Area 220 ⇒ ⇧ ✓ CHIC1 Chickerell Urban Extension 850 ⇧ \Rightarrow \Rightarrow (minimal) ✓ CHIC2 Land off Rashley Road 50 \Rightarrow CHIC3 LITTLEMOOR (West Dorset) Littlemoor Urban Extension (part) 350 仓 \Rightarrow ⇒ ✓ ✓ LITT1 DORCHESTER Poundbury Phases 3 and 4 1200 ⇒ ightharpoons ⇒ ✓ ✓ DOR1 Weymouth Avenue Brewery Site 560 ⇒ ⇧ (retain) ✓ DOR6 Red Cow Farm 54 \Rightarrow (minimal) DOR7 Land South of St George's Road 50 ⇒ (possible) DOR8 Land off Alington Avenue 50 \Rightarrow DOR9 CROSSWAYS Land at Crossways 500 ⇧ \Rightarrow ⇒ ✓ ✓ CRS1 BRIDPORT Vearse Farm 760 \Rightarrow ⇒ ⇒ ✓ ✓ BRID1 Land off Skilling Hill Road 40 \Rightarrow BRID2 Land east of Bredy Vet's Centre 40 \Rightarrow BRID3 St Michael's Trading Estate 105 \Rightarrow (retain) BRID5

-Location Housing Approximate phasing Employ- Strategic Policy Supply 2011-16 2016-21 2021-26 2026-31 ment land Allocation Ref BEAMINSTER Land north of Broadwindsor Road 120 ↔ ⇧ ✓ ✓ BEAM1 LYME REGIS Woodberry Down 90 ⇧ (retain) ✓ LYME1 SHERBORNE Barton Farm 279 \Diamond \Rightarrow ✓ ✓ SHER1 Former gasworks site 30 ⇧ (possible) SHER4 West Dorset - TOTAL NEW 2,930 ↔ \Rightarrow \Diamond \Rightarrow ✓ ✓
+Location Housing Approximate phasing Employ- Strategic Policy

+Supply 2011-16 2016-21 2021-26 2026-31 ment land Allocation Ref

+WEYMOUTH

+Weymouth Town Centre 600 + $\Rightarrow$ ⇒ $\Rightarrow$ (possible) ✓ WEY1

+Markham and Little Francis 320 $\Rightarrow$ ⇒ (possible) ✓ WEY10

+Land south of Louviers Road 100 ⇒ ⇒ ✓ WEY11

+Land at Wey Valley 400 $\Rightarrow$ $\Rightarrow$ (minimal) ✓ WEY12

+The Old Rectory, Lorton Lane 3 9 0 $\Rightarrow$ WEY13

+Littlemoor Urban Extension (part) 150 $\Rightarrow$ ⇒ ✓ ✓ LITT1

+PORTLAND

+Osprey Quay 35 $\Rightarrow$ ✓ PORT2

+Former Hardy Complex 384 $\Rightarrow$ $\Rightarrow$ $\Rightarrow$ ✓ PORT3

+CHICKERELL

+Putton Lane Area 220 ⇒ $\Rightarrow$ ✓ CHIC1

+Chickerell Urban Extension 8 5 20 ⇒ $\Rightarrow$ ⇒ (minimal) ✓ CHIC2

+Land off Rashley Road 50 $\Rightarrow$ CHIC3

+LITTLEMOOR (West Dorset)

+Littlemoor Urban Extension (part) 350 $\Rightarrow$ $\Rightarrow$ $\Rightarrow$ ✓ ✓ LITT1

+DORCHESTER

+Poundbury Phases 3 and 4 1200 ⇒ ⇒ ⇒ ✓ ✓ DOR1

+Weymouth Avenue Brewery Site 560 ⇒ $\Rightarrow$ (retain) ✓ DOR6

+Red Cow Farm 54 ↔ (minimal) DOR7

+Land South of St George's Road 50 $\Rightarrow$ (possible) DOR8

+Land off Alington Avenue 50 ⇒ DOR9

+CROSSWAYS

+Land at Crossways 500 $\Rightarrow$ ⇒ ⇒ ✓ ✓ CRS1

+BRIDPORT

+Vearse Farm 760 $\Rightarrow$ $\Rightarrow$ $\Rightarrow$ ✓ ✓ BRID1

+Land off Skilling Hill Road 40 $\Rightarrow$ BRID2

+Land east of Bredy Vet's Centre 40 ⇒ BRID3

+St Michael's Trading Estate 105 $\Rightarrow$ (retain) BRID5

+BEAMINSTER

+Land north of Broadwindsor Road 120 ⇒ $\Rightarrow$ ✓ ✓ BEAM1

+LYME REGIS

+Woodberry Down 90 ⇒ (retain) ✓ LYME1

+SHERBORNE

+Barton Farm 279 ⇒ ⇒ ✓ ✓ SHER1

+Former gasworks site 30 $\Rightarrow$ (possible) SHER4

-Figures 3.1 and 3.2: Housing Trajectories for West Dorset and Weymouth and Portland
+Figures 3.12 and 3.2: Housing Trajectoryies for West Dorset and Weymouth and Portland to 2031

 The plan currently allocates sufficient housing land for the development of 8,463 new homes in West Dorset.
-This is short of a 20 year supply by between 637 and 1,777 - representing about 1.3 to 3.7 years' worth of supply.
+This is short of a 20 year supply by between 637 and 1,777-representing about 1.3 to 3.7 years' worth of supply.
 A number of options for meeting this need have been assessed, including options for the future expansion of Dorchester, but there are some significant heritage constraints to be taken into account.
 Further work will be undertaken on future development options for the end of the plan period, depending on the results of housing land supply monitoring nearer the time, which may for example show that a greater amount of development has come forward from neighbourhood plans than had been anticipated.

-3.3.12 Table 3.3 below lists the major employment allocations, some of which will become key employment sites.
+Table 3.3 below lists the major employment allocations, some of which will become key employment sites.
 The figures shown are approximate and further employment opportunities may come forward as part of mixed use schemes.
 The list does not include existing employment areas (where there is scope for additional development which either has permission or would be allowed under Policy ECON 1) which should also bring forward a significant supply of employment premises.